typedrat/karaa/src/Karaa/CPU/Execution.md

 can be attached to, so it is written as Markdown-based Literate Haskell, which can be read in rendered form [in the GitHub repository](https://github.com/typedrat/karaa/blob/master/src/Karaa/CPU/Execution.md).
 -}
-module Karaa.CPU.Execution ( execute ) where
+module Karaa.CPU.Execution ( execute, pushPC ) where

 import Control.Monad                  ( when )
 import Data.Bits                      ( Bits(..) )